ND52/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-Handwritten Digit recognition using the Modified National Institute of Standards and Technology (MINISTER) dataset
+Handwritten Digit recognition using the Modified National Institute of Standards and Technology (MINIST) dataset